Hotline Miami 2: Wrong Number: Gameplay

-Hotline Miami 2: Wrong Number is a top-down shooter game that is divided into numerous segments presented as "acts" and "scenes".
+Hotline Miami 2: Wrong Number is a top-down shooter video game that is divided into numerous segments presented as "acts" and "scenes".
 In each chapter, the player is tasked with defeating every enemy with melee and ranged attacks.
 Additional methods available to the player include knocking out enemies with a door and finishing moves.
 Each stage has a varied design, composed of large, open rooms with many ways for enemies to approach the player.
 Most chapters have the player take control of a different character.
 Each character behaves differently, possessing unique abilities like dodging or defeating opponents non-lethally.
 Some characters can choose from a selection of weapons or masks, the latter of which modifies their abilities depending on the mask chosen.

 Both the player and enemies can be felled by a single attack.
 To compensate, the player can quickly restart the current stage after death, allowing the player to rethink their strategy.
 As the game progresses, different types of enemies will appear, including guard dogs immune to unarmed attacks and thugs that are immune to everything except bullets.
 Additionally, the enemy behavior is inconsistent, with reactions towards player action ranging from immediate reaction to ignorance.
 An example of this is the enemy not reacting to a death occurring in front of them.
 Upon completion of the game, "Hard Mode" is unlocked for levels in which the player achieved a rank of C+ or higher.
 In Hard Mode, enemies are more difficult to take down and abilities such as locking on enemies are removed.

 The Steam version of Hotline Miami 2 includes a level editor, allowing players to create their own levels.
 Additional tools allow for the creation of cutscenes and dialogue, making it possible to make custom campaigns.
 These creations can be shared onto the Steam Workshop service, where other players can download and play them.